Featured Post

 Thursday, October 30, 2025

-FOMO In or Fear the Crash?
+FOMO Buy or Fear the Crash?

 "It's tough to make predictions, especially about the future." ~ Yogi Berra

-I've been wresting with whether to invest now or wait until the next correction.
+I've been wrestling with whether to invest now or wait until the next correction.
 On one hand, I have data that shows the S&P index always exceeds its previous high, usually in 1-2 years or less.
 Recently, if one had invested in the S&P at the February 19, 2020 high before COVID lockdown, one would be up about 200% today.

 Then I saw the chart below.
 Looks scary for two reason.
 The 2000-2002 bear market tool about 12 years to recover to the 2000 peak.
 From 2009 until now, it looks like "Stonks only go up," with only 3-5 short blips.
 For example, on October 28, 2025, NVDA (Nvidia) was up over 115% from its low on April 8, 2025.
 IMHO, the market is due for a major extended correction.